pjkellysf/Javascript---Tic-Tac-Toe/README.md

 =========

 This is a TicTacToe game built with JavaScript and jQuery for instructional purposes.
 The file app.js has directions that the students can follow to make the game work.

+Adding a comment to local file to test synching on server.